A Night to Remember (1958 film): Historical accuracy

-The film has a reputation of being a historically accurate portrayal of the Titanic disaster with only one obvious inaccuracy, the ship sinks intact.
-This was because it was the accepted view at the time despite survivor testimonies.
-This opinion did not change until the wreck was found in 1985.
+The film has a reputation of being regarded as the most historically accurate portrayal of the Titanic disaster.
+One notable obvious inaccuracy is that the ship sinks intact; this was because it was the accepted view at the time despite survivor testimonies.
+This was disproved when the wreck was found in 1985.
 Charles Lightoller's widow Sylvia praised the film's historical accuracy in an interview with The Guardian, stating "The film is really the truth and has not been embroidered".

 While some events are based on history, some of the characters and their stories are fictional or dramatised; the characters of Mr Murphy, Mr Hoyle, and Jay Yates being composites of several men.
 Murphy, who leads the steerage girls to the lifeboat, is a composite of several Irish emigrants.
 Although there was a Martin Gallagher travelling steerage aboard the Titanic, his actions in the film are fictional and although he survives the sinking, he died in real life.
 Hoyle, the gambler who gets into the lifeboat on the starboard side, is a composite of several such figures, men determined to save themselves at all costs.
 Robbie Lucas and Mrs Liz Lucas are composites of several married couples, notably Mr Lucian Smith and Mrs Eloise Hughes Smith.
 Lucas even says the words actually spoken by Lucien Smith to his wife: "I never expected to ask you to obey me, but this is one time you must".
-Mr Clarke and Mrs Clarke are composites of several honeymoon couples, notably John and Sarah Chapman, a pair of newlyweds from second class who died during the sinking.
+Mr Clarke and Mrs Clarke are composites of several honeymoon couples, notably John and Sarah Chapman, a pair of newlyweds from second class who died in the sinking.
 John Chapman's body was recovered by the cable ship Mackay-Bennett, and there were no mentions or indications that suggest that he had been killed by a falling funnel.
 The involvement of American passengers was either limited or left out (with the exception of the Strauses, Guggenheim, Margaret Brown and Colonel Gracie).